haoyung/haoyung.github.io/_posts/en/2024-03-23-Revisiting–Achieving High Extraction with Low Agitation.md

 7. (With the valve closed) Place the disperser on top, pour in 100g of water quickly, and stir with a WDT tool or stir stick to ensure all grounds are wet.
      -   If the coffee is very fresh, stir more carefully and evenly to prevent the coffee bed from bubbling and forming many small holes.
 8. Perform a gentle spin (i.e., Rao Spin) to ensure the coffee bed is flat.
-9. (With the valve closed) At 1:00, begin pouring slowly (about 2.5g/s) until reaching 360g.
+9. (With the valve closed) At 1:00, begin pouring slowly in a circular pattern (about 2.5g/s) until reaching 360g.
 The pour should not finish before 2:30.
 10. Half-open the valve, about 1 to 2 o'clock (or 10 to 11 o'clock).
 The smaller the valve opening, the better, but ensure a smooth water flow (not dripping).
 11. Wait for the water to fully drain.
 The total brew time should be around 6–8 minutes.
 12. Re-mineralize using [Lotus Coffee Brew Water](https://lotuscoffeeproducts.com/), adding one drop each of CaCl<sub>2</sub> and MgCl<sub>2</sub> solutions, and two drops of NaHCO<sub>3</sub>, achieving roughly 15 ppm as CaCO<sub>3</sub> for Ca<sup>2+</sup>, Mg<sup>2+</sup>, and HCO<sub>3</sub><sup>-</sup>.